LuminosoInsight/code-sample-unhashtag/README.md

 It is, of course, a time-honored tradition on the Internet to WRITE THINGS IN ALL CAPS when you want to emphasize them and also be annoying.

-The popularity of Twitter, however, has created a new way to annoyingly emphasize things: by running all the words together and making them into a hashtag.
+The popularity of Twitter, however, has created a new way to emphasize things: by running all the words together and making them into a hashtag.

     Before: HEY PAY ATTENTION TO ME
     After: #heypayattentiontome